 Casa Hernán, opened in 2012 and exclusively catered by True Flavors, is an airy, welcoming facility with full event planning and coordination that embodies Johnny’s commitment to honoring and celebrating the graceful elegance of Mexico.

 As an active alumnus, Johnny has been a guest presenter at the CIA’s Latin Flavors American Kitchens, the Worlds of Flavor® Conference, and a commencement speaker at a Hyde Park and San Antonio graduation ceremonies.
 His annual Paella Challenge, held at the CIA, San Antonio, funds culinary school scholarships to the CIA.
-This year the event raised $70K and sponsored an all-expenses-paid trip for four aspiring high school age chefs and their teacher to the CIA’S Hyde Park campus.
 “It’s my goal with the Paella Challenge to help nurture San Antonio’s future culinary leaders, and it’s important to me to give back to the community that’s always been so supportive of my businesses,” says Johnny.

 Johnny’s bachelor’s degree from the CIA has given him a strong foundation upon which to build his growing business.
 “The advice I would give to aspiring chefs is to invest in your education; it will pay dividends many times over,” he explains.
 “Don’t ever consider this career unless you absolutely can’t imagine doing anything else.
 If it seems like hard work, it is…the hours are long, but the joy that comes from doing what you love most is immeasurable.”
 When asked about the future of Latin cuisine Johnny explained, “The evolution of Latin cuisines is in its infancy.
 I feel it’s a specialization that will evolve in the next 10–15 years and will create career opportunities for those who have mastered the nuances of this relatively undiscovered cuisine.”